All The Types of Editing Your Book Needs (With Examples)

 What Are the Different Types of Editing?

 In order to transform your manuscript from a rough draft to a finished work, it must go through a process of editing.
-This process is typically divided into five stages, each stage offering a specialized kind of editing.
-Let’s look at each stage in detail below, using excerpts from a novel as an example of a work to be edited.
+This process is typically divided into three stages, each stage offering specialized kinds of editing.

-Stage 1: Editorial Assessment
+A. Editorial Assessment

 An editorial assessment looks at the general ideas of your work, the way your narrative flows (or doesn’t in certain places), as well as your overall characterization, themes, and plot.
 In other words, think of this stage as the general report on your book; you’ll find out what works, and what needs changing.